Hiking in Pirin National Park

 Bulgaria is a relatively small country with an area of only 111 000 square km.
-Even still one third of the territory is mountainous covered by approximately 40 mountains.
-Each one of them is unique with its specific relief, nature, flora and fauna.
-Bulgaria is also home to three national parks – Rila, Central Balkan and Pirin National Park.
-Pirin National Park is not the biggest, but it is certainly the most adventurous and thrilling to explore.
-The park offers numerous hiking routes with different difficultly levels.
-Regardless if you are a professional climber or just an amateur hiker, there is something for everyone.
+Even still one third of the territory is Even though Bulgaria is a relatively small country with an area of only 111,000 square km (or 42,855 square miles), one third of its territory is beautiful mountainous terrain covered by 43 mountains each with its own unique relief, nature, flora, and fauna.
+These mountain ranges find themselves each included in one of Bulgaria’s three national parks – Rila, Central Balkan and Pirin National Park.
+Pirin National Park is certainly the most adventurous and thrilling to explore.
+The park offers numerous hiking routes with different difficulty levels.
+Regardless if you are a professional climber or an amateur hiker, there is something for everyone.

-This summer I spent a few days hiking some of the trails and I left part of my heart in between the stunning mountain scenes and the adventurous paths.
-In this article I will share with you some cool shots I managed to capture and a bit of information on the best hikes around Pirin National Park.
+I left part of my heart in between the stunning mountain scenes and the adventurous paths.
+Every summer now, I have spent at least a week hiking in Pirin National Park.
+In this article, I am sharing a bit of information on the best trails in Pirin Mountains.

 First things first.
-What should you know before you head to Bulgaria and Pirin Mountains?
+What should you know before you head to Bulgaria and the Pirin Mountains?

-Pirin National Park covers the bigger part of Pirin Mountain, located at the southwestern part of the country.
+Pirin National Park covers the larger part of the Pirin Mountain range located at the southwestern corner of the country.
 If you are looking for a starting point I strongly recommend Bansko – the most popular ski resort in Bulgaria.
 Click here to learn more about Bansko and what to do there during the summer.

 Bansko is located only 150 km away from the capital city Sofia and there are various ways to get there – by car, by bus and even by train.
 Click here to read more about the train ride to Bansko.

 This is a National Park of great importance for the country.
 In 1983 it was added to the UNESCO World Heritage Sites.
-The territory that the park covers has been expanded a few times to ensure that the rich ecosystems, natural landscapes and fauna and flora are all preserved.
+The territory that Pirin National Park covers has been expanded a few times to ensure that the rich ecosystems, natural landscapes and fauna and flora are all preserved.